razdoburdin/TG_3D/readme.md

 E{x,y,z,w}(t) is energy component associated with {vx, vy, vz, w} in units of full energy of perturbation.

 It is also possible to record perturbation profiles by using method "write" for classes "perturbation" and "optimal".
-It records perturabtion in folder "result", file name format "q=%.3lf kx=%.2lf ky=%.2lf t=%.2lf".
+It records perturbation in folder "result", file name format "q=%.3lf kx=%.2lf ky=%.2lf t=%.2lf".
 Format of output:
 + [1] coordinate
 + [2] v_x